 The Disclosure and Barring Service (DBS) is an executive public body sponsored by the Home Office that helps employers make safer recruitment decisions by processing and issuing DBS checks.
 The checks cover England, Wales, the Channel Islands and the Isle of Man.

 Previously known as CRB checks, a designated disclosure team carries out DBS checks that result in a certificate being issued for each individual.
 Employers then use the certificate to check the criminal records of a prospective employee.
-In this way, an employer can ensure they are recruiting suitable people into their organisation, and helping to prevent unsuitable people from working with children or vulnerable groups such as the elderly.
+In this way, an employer can ensure they are recruiting suitable people into their organisation and meeting any applicable regulatory requirement to vet new starters.

 DBS caseworkers are also responsible for maintaining the adults’ and children’s Barred Lists, deciding whether an individual is to be included on either or both of these lists and, as such, prohibited from working with children or vulnerable groups.
 As an employer or volunteer manager, you will be breaking the law if you knowingly recruit someone in a regulated activity to work with a group that they are barred from working with.